-The Company maintains purchase commitments with certain suppliers, primarily for raw materials, semifinished goods and manufacturing services and for some non-production items.
+The Company maintains purchase commitments with certain suppliers, primarily for raw materials, semi-finished goods and manufacturing services and for some non-production items.
 Purchase commitments for inventory materials are generally restricted to a forecasted time-horizon as mutually agreed upon between the parties.
 This forecasted time-horizon can vary for different suppliers.
-As of December 31, 2022, the Company had purchase commitments of \$3,672, which are due through 2044.
-Our long-term obligations increased substantially in 2021 as we locked in long-term supply with our key manufacturing partners.
+As of December 31, 2023, the Company had purchase commitments of \$4,184, which are due through 2044.